radiantlogic-v8/documentation-new/documentation/external-zookeeper-install-guide/02-configuring-external-zookeeper-ensemble.md

     zk.id=1
 ```

+>[!warning]
->  <span style="color:red">**IMPORTANT NOTE – This value must be a unique incremental value for all nodes in the cluster.
-The first node’s zk.id value should be 1, the second node’s zk.id value should be 2, and so on.**
+>This value must be a unique incremental value for all nodes in the cluster.
+The first node’s zk.id value should be 1, the second node’s zk.id value should be 2, and so on.

 8. Enter values for the zk.peer parameters.
 The syntax for this parameter is as follows.

 ```